lunary-net/.vnl/README.md

     ```

 INFO: you need to have download [python](https://www.python.org/downloads/), if you have it run in Terminal 'python main.py'
-INFO: If you wanted add some code langagues send me message on discord, and use 'script.vnl' only name if you not use script not found or you can change it in main.py
+If you wanted add some code langagues send me message on discord, and use 'script.vnl' only name if you not use script not found or you can change it in main.py

 ## Example